adamwhitlock1/va-prototyping-kit-vite/README.md

 This kit is designed for VA frontend developers who need to:
 * Quickly prototype new features or pages
 * Create proof of concept ideas
-* Start new projects with VA design system integration

 ### What is this kit not for?